dillongardner/dillongardner.github.io/_posts/2017-1-2-STL-Part-II.md

 This part of a three part series on STL decomposition focuses on a sketch of the algorithm.
 It is not a rigorous treatment, but hopefully thorough enough to provide a mathematical understanding of how the various hyperparameters affect the decomposition.
 This post is a bit heavy on the mathematics.
-For an introduction to STL, please look at Part I
+For an introduction to STL, please look at [Part I][PartI]

 STL (Seasonal Trend decomposition using Loess) was developed by Cleveland et al. [Journal of Official Statistics 6 No. 1 pp 3-33 1990][Cleveland].
 The core idea is that a time series can be decomposed into three components: seasonal, trend and remainder (\\(Y_\nu = T_\nu + S_\nu + R_\nu\\)) for \\(\nu = 1\\) to \\(N\\) measured data points.
 The algorithmic details is not commonly discussed in time series texts in part because unlike other methods, there is no notion of a loss function to be minimized.
 This is because the notional of seasonal variation is always intrinsically ambiguous: whether the temporal variation should be considered Seasonal, Trend, or Remainder is, to a degree, a matter of opinion and determined by choice of model and model parameters.
 This is true in STL as well as any seasonal variational approach.